 New income, sales, use or other tax laws, statutes, rules, regulations or ordinances could be enacted at any time, or interpreted, changed, modified or applied adversely to us, any of which could adversely affect our business operations and financial performance.
-In particular, the recent presidential and congressional elections in the United States could result in significant changes in, and uncertainty with respect to, tax legislation, regulation and government policy.
 For example, the United States government may enact significant changes to the taxation of business entities including, among others, a permanent increase in the corporate income tax rate, an increase in the tax rate applicable to the global intangible low-taxed income and elimination of certain exemptions, and the imposition of minimum taxes or surtaxes on certain types of income.
-No specific United States tax legislation has been proposed at this time and the likelihood of these changes being enacted or implemented is unclear.
+In particular, in connection with the 2022 U.S. federal budget reconciliation, U.S. Congressional committees have proposed changes to tax law that could result in additional federal income taxes being imposed on us.
 We are currently unable to predict whether such changes will occur and, if so, the ultimate impact on our business.
 To the extent that such changes have a negative impact on us, our suppliers or our customers, including as a result of related uncertainty, these changes may materially and adversely impact our business, financial condition, results of operations and cash flows.